Mike-LilRegie/gatsby-starter-foundation/src/content/pages/index.md

   ctaText: Know more
   ctaLink: /about
 ---
-We're Mike and Deb, ordinary people with a crazy plan to walk the length of New Zealand along Te Araroa trail starting in September 2023.
+We're Mike and Deb, ordinary people with a crazy plan to walk the length of New Zealand along Te Araroa trail starting ... sometime!
 Join us on this epic journey of getting to that starting point.